 Add Sanitation Stations

-One effective way of dealing with the spread of the virus that causes COVID-19 is proper sanitation.
+One effective way of dealing with the spread of the virus that causes infectious disease is proper sanitation.
 Regularly washing hands with soap and running water or using alcohol-based sanitizers significantly reduces the spread of the virus.
 Facility managers should consider placing sanitation stations at strategic locations such as restrooms, break rooms, conference rooms, kitchens, and near elevators to encourage employees to grasp the habit of cleaning their hands.

 Communicate Plans to Employees

 Each facility and business is unique, which means what works in one hybrid workspace might not work in another.
-When developing your own hybrid model, consider things such as meeting protocols, mask policies, facility access schedules, response to a suspected or confirmed COVID-19 case, and the volume of people your facility can hold while maintaining the necessary social distancing standards.
+When developing your own hybrid model, consider things such as meeting protocols, mask policies, facility access schedules, response to a suspected or confirmed infectious disease case, and the volume of people your facility can hold while maintaining the necessary social distancing standards.
 Develop a system that makes sense for your business needs and your workspace and then communicate it clearly and often with your employees.
 Clear and consistent communication with employees is essential to minimize the spread of a virus.
 Educating employees on what they can do to help maintain a clean and healthy workplace will help to instill confidence and reduce the spread of the virus.

 Adjust Frequency and Depth of Cleaning